blackw1ng/FritzBox-monitor/README.md

 * Configure telegraf to be able to ssh out with key-auth
   * Create an ssh-key for `~telegraf` , probably in `/etc/telegraf/.ssh/id_rsa` *without* passphrase, so it can be called from telegraf directly.
   * Check whether telegraf can log in to your diskstation (in the LAN) via keyauth

+### Actual installation
+* Copy [checkfritz.py](checkfritz.py) to your decoy host
+  * Adjust credentials
+  * Check it is executable & works: Log in to decoy host as the user, and `./checkfritz.py`
+* Integrate [telegraf-fritzbox.conf](telegraf-fritzbox.conf) into server grafana installation
+  * Test the config: `telegraf --filter inputs.exec --test`
+  * Restart grafana, and start collecting data
+* Add [grafana-fritzbox-dashboard.json] to your server grafana installation